cdl-geneseo/geneseo-dictionary/B/Boink.md

 # Boink

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Boink

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Verb: to have sex with; &quot;Did you boink her yet man?&quot;